Nonlinear & Transient Dynamic Consulting

 Dynamic Analysis of Plastic Transmission Shifter Assembly

 When a local manufacturer of off-road vehicle accessories was tasked with developing a new drivetrain technology for a large automobile manufacturer, the need for FEA structural analysis was apparent.
 The product is a Center Axle Disconnect (CAD), which is responsible for a vehicle’s transition between four-wheel drive and two-wheel drive.
 One of the major concerns with the design is the repeated impacts between metal and plastic components.
 The disconnect shifting at very high speeds results in high impact situations.
 With these impacts, durability is a critical concern.
 Using LS-DYNA, the impact events were analyzed as fully transient-dynamic events.
 Impact velocity was calculated via conservation of energy based on the transmission spring preload.
 This was applied to the FE model as an initial velocity and the analysis started just before impact.
 Not only did the analysis results provide stress values for the components during the impact event, but also real-time visualizations of the transmission components impacting, sliding and rotating through the travel.
-This analysis work helped guide the design of rubber O-rings that allowed the transmission to operate at high speeds while reducing stress on the plastic components.
+This analysis work was conducted by our LS-DYNA expert team and helped guide the design of rubber O-rings that allowed the transmission to operate at high speeds while reducing stress on the plastic components.

 Composite Stiffener Insert Analysis for Sporting Equipment